PyO3/pyo3/Contributing.md

 - `removed` - for features which have been removed
 - `fixed` - for "changed" features which were classed as a bugfix

-Docs-only PRs do not need news items; start your PR title with `docs:` to skip the check.
+If your PR is a documentation, refactor, or internal change, prefix your PR title with `docs:`, `refactor`, or `internal` to skip this check.

 ### Style guide